Effective Date: July 2013

-Is not part of the medical information kept by or for us;
+- Is not part of the health information kept by or for us;

 To request this list of disclosures, we ask that you submit your request in writing to our Privacy Officer using the information listed at the beginning of this Notice.
-Your request must state a time period, which may not be longer than six years and may not include dates prior to April 14, 2003.
+Your request must state a time period, which may not be longer than three years and may not include dates prior to April 14, 2003 for disclosure.
 Your request should indicate in what form you want the list (for example; paper, electronically).
-The first list you request within a 12month period will be free.
+The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 The accounting will be sent to you within 60 days of receipt of the request.
 However, should business needs require it, the law allows for one 30-day extension.
 Should this be needed, you will be notified in writing.

 CHANGES TO THIS NOTICE

 We reserve the right to change this Notice.
-We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
+We reserve the right to make the revised or changed Notice effective for health information we already have about you as well as any information we receive in the future.
 We will send our health plan subscribers a new Notice within 60 days of a material change to this Notice.
 We will also post the current version on our website.
 The Notice will contain on the first page, in the top right hand corner, the effective date.